 Dissolved gas chemistry sampling occurs in conjunction with water chemistry (RD[09] and RD[10]) sampling 26 times per year in wadeable and non-wadeable streams/rivers (approximately every other week) and 12 times per year in lakes.
-Samples should always be taken at the same time of day (i.e., 2 hours following sunrise +/- 1hr) in both lakes and streams in order to minimize errors incurred by natural diel variations in dissolved gases.
+Samples should always be taken at same time of day (i.e., 2 hours following sunrise +/- 1hr) in order to minimize errors incurred by natural diel variations in dissolved gases.